 The first is the lack of a native breadcrumbs feature in GeneratePress.
 If you want to display breadcrumbs on your posts and pages, you will need to use a third-party SEO plugin like Yoast SEO or Rank Math.

 The second is the lack of a native author box feature.
-To get around this issue, you can either install an author box plugin or use custom CSS (like I have done) to display my author box.
+To get around this issue, you can install an author box plugin to display the author profile.

 GeneratePress support review